noahzeldin/dissertation/mt_music_analysis.md

                                                           ))
 ```

-From list create single data frame and save as tibble.
+From `durations_list` create single data frame and save as tibble:

 ``` r
 dur_tib <- as_tibble(bind_rows(durations_list))